 R v GH – Client involved in a fatal road traffic accident and was facing a criminal prosecution for causing the death and a civil action for damages.
 Successfully cross-examined key witnesses at this key stage of the matter resulting in no prosecution taking place.

-I have successfully represented police officers before Police Disciplinary Tribunals.
+Stephen has successfully represented police officers before Police Disciplinary Tribunals.

 To date, much of the corporate governance and Bribery Act 2010 work has been in the form of advising organisations as to protocols, procedures and processes.
-The Act came into force on 1st July 2010 and the results of the investigations under it are now beginning to see the light of day.

 R v H – Defended a mortician charged with theft of body parts from a number of different hospital mortuaries over a number of years.
 A non-custodial sentence was secured.

-AA v A School – Successful defence of the Board of School Governors and three of its teachers against an accusation of racial discrimination.
+WV v A School – Successful defence of the Board of School Governors and three of its teachers against an accusation of racial discrimination.